eeberhard/aica-api/docs/docs/getting-started/04-examples/02-editor-example.md

 :::note

-All components have an icon on their top right that looks like an event source handle but is in fact a condition source and creating event edges from those will not work.
+All components also have a similar source handle icon on the top right.
+This handle is not an event source and cannot be connected to target components or hardware with event edges.
+Instead, it is a condition source used to connect condition edges to condition and sequence inputs.

+Invalid edge connections will automatically be rejected.

 <!-- TODO: link example with conditions -->

 :::

 Create an event edge between the new trigger button and the Timer 2 component.
-Choose the Deactivate event type in order to pause the timer on click of the button.
-To change the event type on an edge, click on the label.
-This will open a selection menu showing other available event types (for example, Load, Unload, Configure...).
-Choosing an event type will close the selection menu and update the YAML code accordingly.
+The default event type for newly created edge is always "Load".
+To change the type of event that should be triggered, click on the event label on the edge to open a selection menu showing other available event types (for example, Load, Unload, Configure...) and click on the desired event.
+This will close the selection menu and update the YAML code accordingly.

+For this example, choose the Deactivate event in order to pause the timer on click of the button.

 ![event edge](./assets/event-edge.png)

 Clicking on an edge also selects it, which is indicated by the increased line thickness.
 Clicking away from the edge will deselect it.
-While the edge is selected, press the delete key to delete the edge.
+While the edge is selected, press the Delete key to delete the edge.
 This will also remove the event from the YAML representation.

-Add now a second trigger button, create a new event edge to Timer 2 and choose the Activate event type.
+Now add a second trigger button, create a new event edge to Timer 2 and choose the Activate event type.

 ![trigger buttons](./assets/trigger-buttons.gif)